 Traditionally, the New Year is the time for a fresh start, a new broom, a clean sweep, opportunity to assess the past and set goals – you get the idea.
 And here at Alberon HQ we think that this tradition is the perfect motivator to freshen up your website and make sure it does the business for a prosperous and successful year.

-We all need a bit of a nudge in encouragement to get certain tasks organised and done, so we have set out six months of nudges to keep your online presence successful and secure for 2018.
+We all need a bit of a nudge in encouragement to get certain tasks organised and done, so we have set out six months of nudges to keep your online presence successful and secure.

 Start the new year as you mean to go on and make sure that you:

 - Update your security and your CMS.
 You should do this as a matter of course on a regular basis.
 We can’t stress enough the importance of keeping your website and email security systems up to date to prevent hacking and virus attacks.
 Likewise, CMS updates may fix bugs or add useful features and functionality.
 While you can update your CMS yourself, your server updates need to be done by your hosting provider.
 Good hosting providers will include regular server updates and CMS updates as part of the package.
 If you are unsure, it is worth checking what your hosting package includes.

 - Plan your content.
 A good website must be kept up to date.
 Give it a good overhaul and delete old content, and then schedule a plan for content over the coming months.
 Try to plan for a year, but if that is too much for you, plan on a quarterly basis, but make sure that you update the content as often as possible.

 - Check your analytics and SEO performance.
 Another regular job that can help to inform your content strategy and implementation plan.
 Use Google’s planner to help identify keywords and search terms that work for your sector and use them.

 Things change, so don’t rest on your laurels and get complacent.
 Just because things have worked for you up to now, doesn’t mean they will continue to do so, so keep vigilant and pro-active.